Supporting a grieving parent

 - Inform your doctor about what’s happened so they can help monitor your parent’s health if needed

-- Get outside if possible (and not self-isolating) – whether that is in the garden, or out for some exercise (within the social distancing guidelines)
+- Get outside where possible – whether that is in the garden, going out for some exercise or meeting with friends

 - Express feelings and emotions with each other